BertoPolo/capstone-interface/IMPROVEMENTS_TODO.md

 - If you go out from creating new item without uploading an image, get an alert
 - At createitem, when choose main category,should only displays related categories
 - Change the filter query for an array : `${process.env.React_APP_SERVER}items?${filterQuery}`
-- Improve pages changing/navigation. removing functions setting just where you are, without true/false.
-Do a dictionary with routes,
+- Improve pages changing/navigating. removing functions setting just where you are, without true/false.
+Do a dictionary with routes
 - URL routes ( single Item done)
 - Avoid repeating route elements
 - Responsive Card payment
 - Styling problem with new spinners Login,createUser => put the spinner in a emergent window?
 - Add "token required" to swagger and finish it
 - BackEnd - don't send all filtered items if not asking
-- SECURITY!!
+- SECURITY
 - Use user's bike to tell if it fits on user's bike
 - Show some graphs in the backoffice about sales or whatever you want => https://nivo.rocks/line/
 - Create discount vouchers